ianwdunlop/ci-cd-versioning/README.md

 ## What does it do?

-Updates the semantic version of your code when you release it.
+**tl/dr** Updates the semantic version of your code when you release it.
+Bumps versions for the languages `golang`, `Node`, `R`, `Python` & `SBT` ie `Scala`.

 ## How does it do it?

-On a merge to the `main` branch it updates the semantic version of the code, creates a tag based on that version and then creates the next snapshot version and rebases back on to develop in readiness for the next release.
+On a merge to the default branch (nowadays in gitlab this is called `main`) it updates the semantic version of the code, creates a tag based on that version and then creates the next snapshot version and rebases back on to develop in readiness for the next release.
-Note: It doesn't have to be `main` but can be whatever branch you want.
+Note: It doesn't have to be `main` but can be whatever branch you want as long as you have configured your default branch correctly.

-## How do I use it?
+## How do I use it via a CI file?

 All the language subfolders contain an example of a gitlab CI file.
 Use one of the language based images in your ci process and then to update the version/release the code use the cictl command to release it.
-For example, for python `cictl exec release python src`.
+For example, for python you could use the image `registry.gitlab.com/medicines-discovery-catapult/informatics/docker-images/ci/python:3.12` and release/version with `cictl exec release python src`.

+## How do I get a path/minor/major semantic version change
+Prefix the branch name following these rules:
+* For major version bump eg 2.1.3 to 3.0.0 prefix the branch name with `breaking-change` or `major` `breaking-change/whatever-you-want` `major/whatever-you-want`
+* For minor version bump eg 2.1.3 to 2.2.0 prefix the branch name with `feature` or `minor` `feature/whatever-you-want`
+`minor/whatever-you-want`
+* For patch version bump it is the default behaviour eg 2.1.3 to 2.1.4 `call-the-branch anything`

 ## Gotchas
 * If using these images for your CI process, it is recommended that you **always** create merge commits, and **never** squash your commits.
 These are the default options in gitlab.